7 Best Social Media Tools Used by Experts in any Event

 Social media has entirely changed the arena of event management.
 Any event marketer would agree on this.
-Modern day events are all about engagement and interaction.
-Today, the entire process of the event management is heavily integrated with social media.
+Modern day events are all about event engagement and interaction.
+Today, the entire process of event management is heavily integrated with social media.
 Your event may be months away, but you need, in advance, a robust marketing strategy to promote your event.

 Online engagement plays a big role in offline interactions.
 Thanks to the booming social media tools and platforms that you can tap into the powerful new-age media to your advantage.
 If you have an event, conference or a tradeshow in the pipeline and you want it to be an unforgettable experience for your attendees, sponsors and your events team alike, then here we present a list of top 7 social media tools that can help you make your event talk of the town-

 1. Eventbrite – Promote, manage and host successful events